CottonTails® Rabbit and Guinea Pig Rescue

 To advance the education of the public in the care and ownership of animals.

-Despite various challenges, we still managed to place 68% of rabbits and 88% of guinea pigs in new homes within 1 month of them being ready for adoption, quite an accomplishment considering our adoption criteria is significantly more strict than many re-homing centres.
+I am delighted to be able to report that during 2017 we managed to place 86% of rabbits and 96% of guinea pigs in suitable new homes within 1 month of them being ready for adoption, quite an accomplishment considering our adoption criteria is significantly demanding.

 Enquiries via the telephone helpline and by email for advice, re-homing (rabbits/guinea pigs coming in) and adoption (rabbits/guinea pigs going out) have been consistent throughout the year, with small peaks and troughs at particular times.
 The holiday season, Easter, and the onset of winter weather are all factors that influence the adoption and re-homing figures.